MostafaHassanein0/brain-game/README.md

  It is a simple mathematics game to test how well we are at arithmetic.
 ---
 team member:
 1- Mahmoud Gamal
-2- Mostafa Gamal
+2- Mostafa Gamal,
 It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects"

 ![image](https://user-images.githubusercontent.com/54937357/154539531-9b586eed-c2d0-44f4-8e8d-a0c00fd66b95.png)